 How do I apply the Rule of Life to my life?

-- or who have been living under pressure for a longer period of time. (long-term pressure)
+- Those who have been living under pressure for a longer period of time.

 Earlier, I wrote: Hey Janneke, how do you live with a Rule of Life?

 Think about it: Which areas (of the letters HOLD ON) do you want to pay more attention to in this coming season?

 “It was good to fill out the pages and think about how I want to fill my time or what is important for me.